joereynolds/the-check-republic/README.md

 Note the `check.sh` file.
 This is where our check is performed.
 It can be in any language.
 As long as you return the appropriate exit code (0 for success, 1 for failure), `check-republic` will know what to do.

 **Naming is important**.
-Your check files _must_ begin with "check" and your message will be contained within a config file called "config".
+Your check files _must_ begin with "check" and your configuration will be contained within a "config.lua" file.
 Try and make the check names as descriptive as possible.
 It will help you in the long run.

 ## Check configuration (configs)